pyroinventor/nRF52840-Clone-Hero-Controller/README.md

 ## Parts

 * 1 x Xiao nRF52840
-* 7 x Low Profile Mechanical Switches (I used Gateron LP Reds)
+* 8 x Low Profile Mechanical Switches (I used Gateron LP Reds)
+  * 5 for frets, 2 for strum bar, and 1 for start
 * Few feet of cat5 cable or several lengths of wire (9 conductors total)
 * 14AWG Steel Wire or similar for strum bar axle
-* 2 x small washers to fit wire (STL included)
+* 2 x small washers to fit wire
 * 3D Printer / filament
 All parts can be found in the STLs folder